PKief/vscode-copy-branch-name/README.md

 ### Status Bar

 After installing this extension you will find a new icon in the status bar.
-As soon as you click on it, it will be copied to your clipboard so that you can paste it somewhere else in your workflow.
+As soon as you click on it, the current branch name will be copied to your clipboard so that you can paste it somewhere else in your workflow.

 <img src="https://raw.githubusercontent.com/PKief/vscode-copy-branch-name/main/images/explanation.png" alt="Explanation">